 Refinancing

 There are two types of refinancing options: Fixed Rate Mortgages and Adjustable Rate Mortgages.
-Each has their own set of pros and cons that you should be aware of before you make a decision.
+Each has its own set of pros and cons that you should be aware of before you make a decision.

 Fixed Rate Mortgages: The Pros